scadaguru/obisyslog/README.md

     home-assistant section has the details of your running Home Assistant to send the device tracking information.
         url: http://192.168.1.77:8123 # This is your Home Assistant URL/IP without slash (/) at the end
-        password: home # This is your Home Assistant password
+        access_token: home # This is your Home Assistant access token
         show_history: 10 # show how many last calls history in HA Home Assistant Entity Names:
             sensor.obihai_reboot_required